Conceptual Images - oil paintings

 Welcome to Nurit Shany's Art

-paintings with two points of view
+Paintings with two points of view

 The Creative Process

-Conceptual Imagery is a stream of consciousness created by unfolding concepts through a meditative intention released into imagery.
+Conceptual Imagery is a stream of consciousness created by unfolding concepts through a meditative intention, released into imagery.
 The concept transforms into a visual symbol that holds a narrative in a psychedelic or artistic space.

-Painting with two points of view is a statement corresponding with the classic tradition of compositions that relate to objects as seen through a window frame showing a material world effected by gravity.
-Since conceptual imagery is free from the laws of gravity yet the pictorial format is viewed through a frame, the classical paradigm relating to set directions is challenged by the asymmetrical reflections, creating an artistic space that exposes a twofold meanings to each scene.
+Painting with two points of view is a statement corresponding with the classic tradition of compositions that relate to objects as seen through a window frame showing a material world affected by gravity.
+Since conceptual imagery is free from the laws of gravity yet the pictorial format is viewed through a frame, the classical paradigm relating to set directions is challenged by the asymmetrical reflections, creating an artistic space that exposes a twofold meaning to each scene.